 • You can set the application login parameters, such as HostUserName and HostPassword, after you start the application.
 For example:

-'''

-topaz> set hostusername yourUnixId

-topaz> set hostpassword yourPassword
+topaz> set hostusername yourUnixId topaz> set hostpassword yourPassword topaz> set username DataCurator topaz> set gemnetid gemnetobject

-'''

-Step 4.
+Step 3.
 Start the RPC application (such as Topaz), then set the UserName.